Fr0sT-Brutal/awesome-pascal/README.md

 *Tools that help dealing with OS-specific internals*

 * [GLibWMI](http://sourceforge.net/projects/glibwmi). `[Delphi]` Component Library for Delphi that encapsulate the classes for access to WMI of Windows in a set of VCL.
-BiosInfo, PrinterInfo, DiskInfo,...
-Allow access WMI Classes: WIN32_Bios, WIN32_Printers, WIN32_DiskDrive.
+BiosInfo, PrinterInfo, DiskInfo, etc. Allow access WMI Classes: WIN32_Bios, WIN32_Printers, WIN32_DiskDrive.

 * [MemoryMap](https://github.com/AlexanderBagel/ProcessMemoryMap/tree/master/MemoryMap). `[Delphi]` Set of classes to get all the info about a memory of a running process.